Bunheads Recap: Season 2, Episode 2

 It looks like next week is going to be all about poor Sasha, whose family is splitting up for real—which might mean she’ll be leaving Paradise.
 Here’s hoping she expresses her frustrations in another fantastic “Istanbul, Not Constantinople”-style number.

-As we've mentioned, Kaitlyn Jenkins, the very talented young dancer/actor who brings Boo to life, is our February/March 2013 cover star.
+, Kaitlyn Jenkins, the very talented young dancer/actor who brings Boo to life, is our February/March 2013 cover star.
 Her issue will be hitting newsstands soon (or you can order your copy here.)
 In the meantime, take a look at this behind-the-scenes video from her cover shoot, where she utterly charmed all of the Pointe editors.